jfjensen/CarND-Path-Planning-Project/README.md

 ##### Implementing the `tick()` method for the `Sequence` class (lines 25-48)

 ##### Implementing the `tick()` method for the `Selector` class (lines 50-74)

+## Demo Video
+A video showing a project demo can be found on [Youtube](https://youtu.be/ZbUuOS6stdc) .